-Netflix is available on many Chromecast devices.
+Netflix is available on many Chromecast models.
 Netflix streaming features on supported devices include:

 Chromecasts will work with Netflix wherever Netflix is available, but may only be available for purchase in these regions.

-Your Chromecast gives you the ability to control your Netflix experience from your Android device, Apple mobile device (iPad, iPhone, and iPod touch), or the Netflix website in your Chrome browser with the Google Cast extension installed.
+Your Chromecast gives you the ability to control your Netflix experience from your Android mobile device, your Apple mobile device (iPad, iPhone, and iPod touch), or your computer from a Chrome browser with the Google Cast extension installed.

-- Compatible with Wi-Fi enabled Android 4.1 or later smartphones and tablets.
+Compatible with Wi-Fi enabled Android smartphones and tablets running Android 4.1 or later.

 Each device must have the latest updates installed.
 You can update the Netflix app from the Google Play Store on Android devices and the App Store on Apple mobile devices.
 The Google Chrome browser updates automatically.

-For assistance getting started with Chromecast and connecting to your TV and/or Wi-Fi network, see support.google.com/chromecast.
+For assistance getting started with your Chromecast and connecting it to your TV and/or Wi-Fi network, see support.google.com/chromecast.

-- Once you’re signed in, select the Cast icon from the upper right or lower right side of the screen.
+Once you’re signed in, select the Cast icon from the upper or lower right side of the screen.

-- Select your Chromecast device from the list to launch the Netflix app on your TV.
+Select your Chromecast from the list of available devices to launch the Netflix app on your TV.

-Chromecast uses the Netflix account information stored on your Android or Apple mobile device, or the Netflix website in your Chrome browser.
+Chromecasts use the Netflix account information stored on your Android or Apple mobile device, or the Netflix website on your Chrome browser.
 To disconnect from your Netflix account, simply sign out on the device you are using to cast from.

 For specific information about disconnecting your Netflix account from your device, visit the following articles:

-Netflix is available in Ultra HD on select Chromecast streaming media players.
+Netflix is available in Ultra HD on select Chromecast models.
 To stream in Ultra HD, you will need:

-- Streaming quality set to High or Auto.
+Streaming quality set to Auto or High.
 More information about video quality settings can be found in our Playback Settings article.

 The following Chromecast models currently support Netflix in Ultra HD: